Welcome to the hyper-durational post-sensational.

 Building on my own “Algocurator,” ‘What the Robot Saw,’ curates its content using algorithms that run counter to standard commercial ranking algorithms — it includes only videos with low view counts and channel subscriber counts.
 It’s a collage film that generates endless glimpses of the social media world we’re missing, by a member of the only audience that sees it all — the robots that index and evaluate all online content.
 The real-time cinematography in ‘What the Robot Saw’ is based on the imagined directorial style of a computer vision robot, as it pans, zooms, greyscales and edge-detects, looking for “features” in images to help it understand and organize the human world.
 Behind the scenes, computer vision and neural networks are used to eliminate undesirable clips and edit selected clips, then organize the clips into a loose, stream of consciousness linear structure.

 Contemporary artists like Trevor Paglen have engaged AI as both subject and process, and online projects like Underviewed have focused on less popular YouTube videos.
 The audio project “Dadabots” livestreams AI-generated music.
 But I think it’s also useful to think about “What the Robot Saw” through the lens of Expanded Cinema.
 Stan VanDerBeek’s 1960’s idea of a Culture Intercom — a network through which people around the world could share videos — is sometimes compared to YouTube, but probably shouldn’t be.
-With “What the Robot Saw,” I’m thinking about structures like VanDerBeek’s, as well as early Expanded Cinema artists like Nam June Paik, Valie Export, and Andy Warhol, who in various ways engaged the juxtapositions between the space-times of television, film, and the worlds they simulate.
+With “What the Robot Saw,” I’m thinking about structures like VanDerBeek’s and those of other early Expanded Cinema artists like Nam June Paik, Valie Export, and Andy Warhol, who in various ways engaged the juxtapositions between the space-times of television, film, and the worlds they simulate.
 On YouTube, contemporary “television” — in the form of a perpetual stream of online video — and the everyday conflate, as do distinctions between our offline “selves” and our semi-fictional online identities.

 In The Fourth Revolution – How the Infosphere is Reshaping Human Reality Luciano Floridi writes that “the micro-narratives we are producing and consuming are also changing our social selves and hence how we see ourselves.
 They represent an immense, externalized stream of consciousness…” In “What the Robot Saw,” the Robot internalizes, reflects, and magnifies, this nearly unseen portion of the collective hyperreal stream of consciousness — online selves who may never actually be seen by humans.